 “there will be an additional power for parliament to vote for an early and immediate dissolution.
 We have decided that a majority of two thirds will be needed to carry the vote, as opposed to the 55% first suggested, as is the case in the Scottish Parliament.
 These changes will make it impossible for any government to force a dissolution for its own purposes.

 “These proposals should make it absolutely clear to the House that votes of no confidence and votes for early dissolution are entirely separate.”

 With one victory under the belt, the next battles must be to decouple the reduction in the number of MPs from the AV vote, and to ensure that fixed terms are four years, rather than five.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.